-I thought a smaller version of this historic battle would repeat itself right before my eyes when I recently attended an international course at the NATO School located in Oberammergau, Germany, a quaint Bavarian village a few minutes north of the Austrian border and within a bird’s eye view of the Alps.
+I thought a smaller version of this historic battle would repeat itself right before my eyes when I recently attended the international Combined Arms Control Verification CFE Inspector/Escort Course at the NATO School located in Oberammergau, Germany.
+I was the only female in the class, the only civilian and the only Black American.
+It’s a wonderful opportunity to be able to attend the NATO Intelligence Course.
+Oberammergau is a quaint Bavarian village a few kilometers north of the Austrian border and within a bird’s eye view of the Alps.

-At the school, prominent guest speakers from several NATO nations were on tap to present lectures for the weeklong course.
+At the school, distinguished lecturers from different countries and prominent guest speakers from several NATO nations were on tap to present lectures for the weeklong course.
+A VIP from the United Kingdom and a Marine lieutenant colonel who saw action in Iraq were the ones who impressed me the most.
 The class consisted of officers and a few civilians (including me) from various foreign countries.
 Prior to settling in for the lectures, each of us had to introduce ourselves to the rest of the class.

 First up, was a German captain, who sat in front of me.
-He annoyingly distinguished himself from the eclectic mix of attendees by ranting incessantly about his little village, located in northeastern Germany near the Netherlands’ border, meaning he was accustomed to extremely cold temperatures.
-For good reason yet to be revealed, I dubbed him, “The Nuisance.”
+He annoyingly distinguished himself from the eclectic mix of attendees by ranting incessantly about his little village, in northeastern Germany near the Netherlands’ border, meaning he was accustomed to extremely cold temperatures.
+For a good reason yet to be revealed, I dubbed him, “”The Nuisance”.”

 At the first break, “The Nuisance” dashed to the nearest window and brazenly yanked it wide open.
 I think that he thought that this irrational act validated his self-imposed authority to do this by saying loudly to no one, “It’s too stuffy in here with so many people.
 I need fresh air.”
 Shocked and pissed at his reckless action, I didn’t budge because it wasn’t my fight…yet.